dengking/Linux-OS/docs/Network/Protocol/TCP/Transmission-Control-Protocol.md

 > NOTE: 上面这段话需要结合`Network\Theory\Network-protocol-model.md`中的"Internet protocol suite by layer"章节的内容来进行理解

+#### Abstraction

+> NOTE: 本节标题的Abstraction有如下两个含义:
+>
+> 1) 底层对传输细节进行了封装，提供给上层abstraction
+>
+> 2) TCP network connection is an abstraction

-An application does not need to know the particular mechanisms for sending data via a link to another host, such as the required [IP fragmentation](https://en.wikipedia.org/wiki/IP_fragmentation) to accommodate the [maximum transmission unit](https://en.wikipedia.org/wiki/Maximum_transmission_unit) of the transmission medium.
+An application does not need to know the particular mechanisms for sending data via a link to another host, such as the required [IP fragmentation](https://en.wikipedia.org/wiki/IP_fragmentation)(分片) to accommodate the [maximum transmission unit](https://en.wikipedia.org/wiki/Maximum_transmission_unit) of the transmission medium.
 At the transport layer, TCP handles all **handshaking** and **transmission** details and presents an **abstraction** of the **network connection** to the application typically through a [network socket](https://en.wikipedia.org/wiki/Network_socket) interface.

-> NOTE: 核心在于“abstraction”，可以认为TCP is an abstraction。
+> NOTE: 上面这段话的最后一句描述了TCP connecting的本质，可以认为TCP network connection is an abstraction，关于TCP network connecting的本质，在`./TCP-connection`章节会进行说明。

+At the lower levels of the protocol stack, due to [network congestion](https://en.wikipedia.org/wiki/Network_congestion), traffic [load balancing](https://en.wikipedia.org/wiki/Load_balancing_(computing)), or unpredictable network behaviour, IP packets may be [lost](https://en.wikipedia.org/wiki/Packet_loss), duplicated, or [delivered out of order](https://en.wikipedia.org/wiki/Out-of-order_delivery).
+TCP detects these problems, requests [re-transmission](https://en.wikipedia.org/wiki/Retransmission_(data_networks)) of lost data, rearranges out-of-order data and even helps minimize network congestion to reduce the occurrence of the other problems.
+If the data still remains undelivered, the source is notified of this failure.
+Once the TCP receiver has reassembled the sequence of octets originally transmitted, it passes them to the receiving application.
+Thus, TCP [abstracts](https://en.wikipedia.org/wiki/Abstraction_(computer_science)) the application's communication from the underlying networking details.

+#### Positive acknowledgement with re-transmission

+> NOTE: TCP采用的"The sender re-transmits a packet if the timer expires before receiving the acknowledgement"。

+TCP is a reliable stream delivery service which guarantees that all bytes received will be identical and in the same order as those sent.
+Since packet transfer by many networks is not reliable, TCP achieves this using a technique known as ***positive acknowledgement with re-transmission***.
+This requires the **receiver** to respond with an **acknowledgement message** as it receives the data.
+The sender keeps a record of each packet it sends and maintains a timer from when the packet was sent. **The sender re-transmits a packet if the timer expires before receiving the acknowledgement.** The timer is needed in case a packet gets lost or corrupted.[[6\]](https://en.wikipedia.org/wiki/Transmission_Control_Protocol#cite_note-comer-6)